 Doctor Visit Records

-Our family doesn’t visit the doctor often, but when we do I forget which kid had what within 3 months.
-The doctor visit form helps me to keep track of any illnesses & medications that my kids have throughout the year without having to keep a mental file.
+Our family doesn’t visit the doctor often, but when we do I forget which kid had what within three months.
+The doctor visit form helps me to keep track of any illnesses and medications that my kids have throughout the year without having to keep a mental file.

-It is ALWAYS a great idea to practice safety drills (fire, tornado, etc) with your kids.
-I use the Safety Lessons/Drills Form so I can easily see when we are due for a refresher.
+It is ALWAYS a great idea to practice safety drills (fire, tornado, earthquake, etc) with your kids.
+I use the Safety Lessons and Drills Form so I can easily see when we are due for a refresher.